joshvoigts/vecbit/README.md

 ## Why?

-A good excuse to learn how to implement rust web APIs and to learn about web API authentication.
+A good excuse for learning how to implement rust web APIs and web API authentication.

 ## Setup